 During the impromptu visit to the UK, my boyfriend and I had a short trip to Mont Saint-Michel in France.
 We had dreamed of visiting this magical place, and finally made it!
-We took buses from London all the way to Mont Saint-Michel, trying 3 bus companies – FlixBus, Ouibus, and Eurolines.
-Since I had wondered the differences between bus companies in Europe, I made some notes on each ride.
+We took buses from London all the way to Mont Saint-Michel, trying 3 bus companies – FlixBus, Ouibus (now BlaBlaBus), and Eurolines.
+Since I had wondered about the differences between bus companies in Europe, I made some notes on each ride.
 So here are my reviews of FlixBus, Ouibus, and Eurolines for this particular route!

 After comparing schedules & prices for every leg of the journeys, we ended up using FlixBus twice for our outward bus journey: London to Paris & Paris to Le Mont Saint-Michel.
 The Channel-crossing coach service and the domestic one left different impressions on us, which was interesting to compare.

 London to Paris

 To make the most of our bus trip, we took an overnight coach from London Victoria Coach Station.
 Quite often, I had to wait for coaches to arrive at the terminal but didn’t need to this time.
 The FlixBus coach was already there upon our arrival at the coach station.
 People were queuing to load their luggage and board.
 Despite an international service, we didn’t have to go through the hassle of baggage check either.
 (I remember doing so with Eurolines a few years ago, though they might have stopped too now?
 If anyone knows about the up-to-date info on this, please comment below!)
 The coach driver was accommodating, giving us an estimated arrival time, as we showed him the vouchers.